mstemm/labs/security/falco/README.md

 These are the two configuration files that you will need to modify in the examples below.
 As you can guess, `falco.yaml` covers the daemon configuration, `falco_rules.yaml` contains the threat detection patterns and `falco_events.log` will be used as default output file.

-The Falco container will build and inject a kernel module.
-This module is in charge of collecting Linux syscalls and other low-level events that will be exposed to the user-level tool, using this mechanism you don't need to modify or instrument the monitored containers in any way.
+The Falco container will build using DKMS and load a kernel module, that's why Falco will run as a privileged container.
+This module is in charge of capturing Linux syscalls and other low-level events that will be exposed to the user-level process.
+Using this mechanism you don't need to modify or instrument the monitored containers in any way.
 Make sure that the appropriate kernel headers are installed and available under `lib/modules`.

 Ubuntu/Debian instructions:

    ```
    # apt-get install linux-headers-$(uname -r)
    ```
-If you use any other distro, check how to install the kernel headers.
+Fedora/CentOS users will install the `kernel-devel-$(uname -r)` package and if you use any other distro, check how to install the kernel headers.

 You can now pull and launch the Falco container